IkarosKappler/plotboilerplate/README.md

 * Implement snap-to-grid.
 * Add toSVGString to VEllipse class.
 * Add toSVGString to Polygon class.
+* Add a Line class.
+* Add logarithmic reduction of the grid (too many grid points when zoom gets too small, too few when zoom gets too high).
+* Make ellipses rotatable.
+* Write better viewport/viewbox export.
+Some viewers do not understand the current format.
+Refactor BoundingBox2 for this?

 ### Changelog
+* 2018-12-05
+  * Added the Vertex.sub(x,y) function.
+  * Added the Line class.
+  * Moved the demo code (Line, Polygon, Bezier, Circle) to the index.js file.
+  * Expanded the Vertex.add(...) function.
+Now add(number,number) and add(Vertex) are allowed.
 * 2018-12-04
   * Added a simple SVGBuilder.
 * 2018-11-30